ExtensityAI/symbolicai/README.md

 <img src="https://raw.githubusercontent.com/Xpitfire/symbolicai/main/assets/images/img5.png" width="720px">

-As briefly mentioned, our main philosophy is to divide and conquer a complex problem into smaller and more manageable problems.
-We then use the expressiveness and flexibility of LLMs to evaluate these sub-problems and by chaining these operations back together, solve the original task.
+As briefly mentioned, we adopt a divide and conquer approach to decompose a complex problem into smaller problems.
+We then use the expressiveness and flexibility of LLMs to evaluate these sub-problems and by re-combining these operations we can solve the complex problem.

 In this turn, and with enough data, we can gradually transition between general purpose LLMs with `zero` and `few-shot` learning capabilities, and specialized fine-tuned models to solve specific problems (see above).